 (Click to enlarge)

-A request for a regulatory appeal must be filed in accordance with regulatory timeframes and the Alberta Energy Regulator Rules of Practice.
-To file an appeal, complete the Request for Regulatory Appeal form.
+A request for regulatory appeal must be submitted within our filing deadlines in the Alberta Energy Regulator Rules of Practice.
+To file an appeal, our Request for Regulatory Appeal form must be completed.

-The form and associated documents can be submitted by e-mail to RegulatoryAppeal@aer.ca, by fax to 403-297-7031, or by regular mail to
+The form and supporting documents may be submitted by email to RegulatoryAppeal@aer.ca, by fax to 403-297-7031, or by regular mail to

 Alberta Energy Regulator

 A person who files a request for appeal must provide a copy to

 - the registered owner of the land associated with the energy resource activity that is the subject of the request for the regulatory appeal, and